Melusine: Charming Water Fairy In European Legend About Taboo And Broken Promise

 A mermaid in her kingdom under the sea, by Ida Rentoul Outhwaite, 1930.
 Credit: Public Domain

-Like many other human men married with fairy women, also Raymond was unable to keep the promise given to his wife.
+Like many other human men married to fairy women, Raymond was also unable to keep the promise given to his wife.
 One Sunday, he really could not resist temptation and spied on his wife.
 His discovery was shocking: Melusine was a part-woman, part-serpent.
 It was a secret that Raymond could not keep to himself.
 Soon after that, during a disagreement, he publicly called her a "serpent" in front of his court.
-From this moment, their marriage was over.
+From that moment, their marriage was over.
 Melusine was not angry but very sad; she altered her appearance to a winged dragon and disappeared, never to be seen again.

 One legend says that the grief-stricken Raymond became a hermit until he died.
 According to another version of this sad story, Melusine was so furious at Raymond's betrayal that she momentarily disappeared and after that haunted his family as a kind of Banshee.

 Melusine became closely related to significant historical events taking place in contemporary Europe.
-As her popularity grew, she started to appear in countless folk tales and medieval literature that continuously shaped people's imagination and fantasy.
+As her popularity grew, she appeared in countless folk tales and medieval literature that continuously shaped people's imagination and fantasy.

 Melusine gave inspiration to stories.